Diabetes Awareness

 By the end of this course,participants will be able:

-To understand the pathophysiology of Type 1, Type 2, and gestational diabetes, and their management strategies.
+To explain the fundamental pathophysiology of Type 1, Type 2, and gestational diabetes, recognising how the underlying mechanisms of each type influence individualised management strategies.

 Course